TIA Tourism Election Action Plan

 MPs are available to meet with people at their Electorate Office in sessions known as a constituency ‘clinic’.
 The clinic sessions are usually on Fridays, Saturdays and Mondays, as the House of Representatives (Parliament) tends to sit on Tuesdays, Wednesdays and Thursdays.
 Some MPs also hold constituency clinics outside their main centre.

-Call, write or email to the electorate office and the member’s electorate secretary will arrange an appointment
+Call, write or email the electorate office and the member’s electorate secretary will arrange an appointment

 - Make an appointment to discuss the benefits international and domestic visitors make to your community and the potential for growth